Uniswap/interface/README.md

 1. The developer creates a new branch off `main`
 2. Starts Storybook `yarn start:sb` and Expo `yarn start:expo`

 - mainly uses Chrome + Storybook for UI development in `packages/ui`
 - can also use Chrome + NextJS for app logic development in `packages/app` - run `yarn start:next`
 - checks his changes inside the iOS Simulator and Android Studio (press "i" / "a" in the console)
 - checks the app on his real mobile device using the consle QR Code
 - can share his changes live before opening a PR with other devs in 2 ways:
   - using Expo Go, by running `yarn start:tunnel` and sharing the QR code with others
   - using the Development Build Client (has to be installed by others), running `yarn start:devclient` and sharing the QR Code
   - the difference between these two is that the Development Build Client is more closer to the production app
 - checks the minified app running `start:ios:prod` and `start:android:prod`.
 Same as `yarn start:expo`, but it's a minified and closer to production build.
 Sometimes you can catch some 3rd party lib bugs this way.

 3. Commits his changes

 - commit messages must respect the [conventional commit format](https://github.com/conventional-changelog/commitlint#what-is-commitlint), eg: `fix(login screen): adjusted font size`
 - on commit, husky runs `npx lint-staged --allow-empty && yarn g:run-all-checks`, where the checks are: `turbo run typecheck lint test build --parallel --since=HEAD^1`

 4. Pushes his changes and opens a new PR

 - Gihub Actions kick in:
   - `ci-build-test.yml`: runs Typecheck, Lint, Format check, Build, Unit tests for all configured packages
   - `ci-monorepo-integrity.yml`: Check for duplicate dependencies and yarn constraints
   - `cd-chromatic.yml`: Deploys the Storybook to Chromatic to be reviewed by the team ❗️
   - `cd-eas-update-staging.yml`: Updates the Staging app to be reviewed by the team ❗️.
 Also a QR code is automaticallty generated in the PR comments and links to the Expo Go client.
 - requires at least 1 reviewer to accept the PR

 5. On merging the PR to `main`, the same Github Actions run again, with the following additional actions:

 - `ci-semantic-release.yml`: Runs semantic-release which bumps the version of `apps/expo/package.json`, bumps `buildNumber` and `versionCode` for `apps/expo/app.json`, updates `apps/expo/CHANGELOG.md` by aggregating the conventional commit messages, creates a new git tag version and a new git release based on it.
 See [Releases](https://github.com/REPLACE-ME-io/REPLACE-ME/releases).
 Please join the `#REPLACE-ME-github` Slack channel for updates 📫
 - `cd-eas-update-preview.yml`: Triggered by a new git release, updates the Preview app

+## Run Extension in Chrome

+1. Go to **chrome://extensions**
+2. At the top right, turn on **Developer mode**
+3. Click **Load unpacked**
+4. Find and select the extension folder (Universe/apps/extension/dev)

 ## 🏎️ Performance

 - we have yet to document the bundle size, but my memory recalls 1.9M for this barebone project
 - Tamagui by itself delivers great performance with respect to style updates and animations, leaving others in dust
 - Github Actions CI checks take around 10 minutes without Turbo cache, and around 2-3 minutes with Turbo cache
 - Manual Expo Builds take around 10 minutes using the Free Trial (we anyway trigger new builds very rarely because we leverage CI EAS hot Updates instead).
 Putting this in context, building in CI by yourself with fastlane takes around 1H from my experience (yeah very debatable, but still).

 ## 📐 Mobile app architecture and other considerations

 - which libs to use for state management and data fetching?
 [RTK](https://redux-toolkit.js.org/) handles both well in an integrated fashion.
 Jotai is another strong candidate, as it has [React-Query integration](https://jotai.org/docs/integrations/query) and [tRPC integration](https://jotai.org/docs/integrations/trpc) (we want to use tRPC on the backend)

-## 🆕 Add new dependencies

 ### Pure JS dependencies